cosmos/cosmos/PURPOSE.md

 ### Governance

-Gnuclear has a constitution and a governance system built in, making it a better and more efficient DAO.
+Atom has a constitution and a governance system built in, making it a better and more efficient DAO.
 Other cryptocurrencies such as Bitcoin and Ethereum rely mostly on mining to poll the community for suggested upgrades, but this is a slow process with no support for Sybil-proof coordination prior to vote-by-mining.
-In Gnuclear, validators and delegators can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), as well as vote on amendments to a human-readible constitution that govern the policies of the Gnuclear hub.
+In Atom, validators and delegators can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), as well as vote on amendments to a human-readible constitution that govern the policies of the Atom hub.
 The constitution allows for cohesion among the stakeholders on issues regarding issues of theft and bugs (such as TheDAO bug), allowing for quicker and cleaner resolution.
-Combined with zones that can have their own governance body, the Gnuclear network allows for increased user-satisfaction and freedom in policiy selection.
+Combined with zones that can have their own governance body, the Atom network allows for increased user-satisfaction and freedom in policiy selection.

 <hr />

-Gnuclear is a second-generation cryptocurrency that is designed to address much of the problems of first-generation cryptocurrencies, from speed and scalability to security and governance.
-By standing on the shoulders of existing computer-science research, meticulously adhering to the best engineering practices, and designing a system that actually addresses the very real political problems of decentralized organizations, Gnuclear is ready to take public cryptocurrencies to the next level.
+Atom is a second-generation cryptocurrency that is designed to address much of the problems of first-generation cryptocurrencies, from speed and scalability to security and governance.
+By standing on the shoulders of existing computer-science research, meticulously adhering to the best engineering practices, and designing a system that actually addresses the very real political problems of decentralized organizations, Atom is ready to take public cryptocurrencies to the next level.